 That’s why we work to provide up-to-date water quality data as well as support investment in dedicated swimming infrastructure.

 With over 70% of the Anacostia watershed classified as developed, the Anacostia is under constant threat from urbanization and all the issues that come with it.
 From stormwater pollution to illegal dumping, pollution enters our waterways in many different ways.
 As a Riverkeeper organization we serve as your voice in the community.
 We hold polluters accountable as well as voice concerns on development plans, construction, or access issues that could impact our shared resource.
-However, a lot of the work we do also focuses on advocating for the needs of the Anacostia community.
+A lot of the work we do also focuses on advocating for the needs of the Anacostia community.

 Sign up below to receive vital action alerts of current environmental fights, court cases, legislation, and anything else that impacts the health of Anacostia.